 Sgt JUSTIN CALLAHAN

 Justin Callahan joined the Army as a combat engineer at the age of 18 in 2000, with the desire to do something meaningful for his country.
 He served in Korea before deploying to Afghanistan in 2003 with B Company, 41st Engineer Battalion, 10th Mountain Division.

 On Jan.
 15, 2004, SGT Callahan was conducting route clearance operations outside of Bagram Airfield when an improvised explosive device (IED) went off.
 SGT Callahan lost his left leg as a result of the blast.

 Following his injury, Justin endured several surgeries and months of physical therapy at Walter Reed Medical Center before medically retiring in May 2004.
 In the years since his injury, Justin has gotten married and started a family with his wife Katie.
 They have two sons, Callum, who was born in 2016 and Connor, born in 2019.
 Justin completed a master’s degree in Social Work (MSW) from Florida Atlantic University, and continues to serve Veterans as Social Worker at the West Palm Beach VA Medical Center.
 Justin enjoys attending church with his family, fishing, exercising, weight lifting, and swimming.

 Though Justin is reaching milestones in his personal and academic life, dealing with his injury for almost 15 years has taken a toll on his body.
 When he was in his early 20s, it was easier for him to hop on one leg while in the shower and navigate on crutches in a non-accessible home.
-Now that he is older and has his young sons, Callum and Connor, to care for, maneuvering around his home has become more challenging.
+Now that he is older and has his young sons to care for, maneuvering around his home has become more challenging.
 A single-level specially adapted Homes For Our Troops home with a roll-in shower and open floorplan will mitigate many of these issues for Justin.
 “The home will enable me to move easily in my wheelchair.
 I will be more productive at home with my family because I won’t be limited to one room,” he says.